HoldrenCharles-FS/GameOfLife/README.md

 This project was created for the course Project and Portfolio I: Online at Full Sail University.

 ## Updates
+### 07/01/2021
+- Both torodial and finite boundry types have been successfully implemented.
 ### 06/30/2021
 - Created Icons for Play, Pause and Next.
 Added Play and Next to tool strip.
 - Created a method for loading user settings and one for creating a new file if it doesn't exist.